 Many companies have a Sales Excellence unit, responsible for sales process development, CRM, incentives and sales training.
 These units rarely have hands-on sales experience from the daily work with real customers and deals.
 Still, they are often put in charge of the sales transformation program, with insufficient involvement of sales management and the best-performing sales reps.

 Successful companies involve the best sales reps and sales leadership in planning and executing the sales transformation program, driving it close to the customer frontline.
-This way they build trust from the people in the frontline, and secure that new tools are tailored to meet the needs of the sales reps, rather than the corporate management.
+This way they build trust from the people in the frontline, and secure that new tools are tailored to meet the needs of the sales reps, rather than that of the corporate management.

 Building assets, forgetting the people